-The EXCEL spreadsheet also includes a “Charts and Graphs” dashboard that gives an at-a-glance view of the liquidity profile of the entity – from the distribution across asset and liability categories that can be viewed for different residual maturity buckets,
+The EXCEL spreadsheet also includes a “Charts and Graphs” dashboard that gives an at-a-glance view of the liquidity profile of the entity.
+View the distribution across asset and liability categories for different residual maturity buckets,

 To the distribution of assets and liabilities across residual maturity buckets,

 To the distribution of the liquidity gap across buckets.